 Group therapy: Group therapy is our primary mode of intervention and will involve being surrounded by peers who are facing similar struggles, providing enormous support from others who understand firsthand the intense hardships you are faced with.
 At our marijuana abuse treatment center, we have both process groups in which you can explore various issues and psycho-educational groups which provide you with information about new skills such as coping, social interaction, relaxation, or assertiveness training.

 Intensive family therapy: Family Week – We know that drug abuse does not just affect the individual.
 Addictions often lead to strained relationships, deep sorrow, and pain for those watching you struggle with your addiction.
 Significant others are critical supports for you as you adjust to new ways of coping, work on discovering how to live without the substance and try to create the foundation for a better tomorrow.
 Family members often need to process their own issues related to your addiction.

 Experiential therapy: We believe that while empirically-supported interventions are important, experiential approaches are also significant.
 These methods allow you different types of treatment options to help in your rehab and healing.
 Some of the specific techniques we use include:

 - Art therapy

 - Sharing through speaking aloud to the group

 - Breath work

-As discharge approaches, your treatment team will work with you to determine what next step best applies to your specific needs and who you are as a person.
-Most clients opt for an outpatient setting with a high level of structure, such as The Refuge’s Partial Hospitalization Programs (PHP).
-If your stay in our residential program was a continuation of previous treatment, you may feel ready to continue rehab through standard outpatient treatment.
+As discharge approaches, your treatment center team will work with you to determine what next step best applies to your specific needs and who you are as a person.
+Most clients opt for an outpatient setting with a high level of structure, such as our Partial Hospitalization Programs (PHP).
+If your stay in our residential marijuana abuse treatment center was a continuation of previous treatment, you may feel ready to continue rehab through standard outpatient treatment.
 We will help you locate a specialist and help you create an outpatient schedule and first appointment.